 In the last decade, streets around the Old Street roundabout (as well as converted warehouses in Hackney and Dalston) have flourished with start-ups, with attendant stylish boutiques (especially on Redchurch Street), destination restaurants, and hipster bars as part of a government initiative to attract IT-oriented businesses to the neighborhood.
 Old and new Shoreditch meet on Brick Lane, the heart of the Bangladeshi community, lined with innumerable curry houses and glittering sari shops, plus vintage-clothing emporia.
 Here you’ll also find the Old Truman Brewery, an East London landmark converted into a warren of street fashion and pop-up galleries.
 On Sunday, the Columbia Road Flower Market to the north of Brick Lane becomes a colorful, fragrant oasis of greenery.

 As property prices have climbed, up-and-coming artists have sought more affordable studio spaces in former industrial buildings eastward toward Whitechapel and Bethnal Green, where there are also some notable galleries.
-Here you’ll find the V&A Museum of Childhood, a delight for children of all ages, and—a design connoisseur's favorite—the Geffrye Museum, a collection of domestic interiors through the ages that occupies a row of early-18th-century almshouses (although the museum will be closed for renovations the entirety of 2019).
+Here you’ll find the Whitechapel Gallery, a leading center for contemporary art, and—a design connoisseur's favorite—the Geffrye Museum, a collection of domestic interiors through the ages that occupies a row of early-18th-century almshouses (although the museum is closed for renovations until spring 2020).

 Probably the best start to an East London tour is via the London Overground, getting off at Shoreditch High Street Station.
 Immediately northwest of the station, on the west side of Shoreditch High Street, is the heart of the neighborhood that aspires to be the U.K. equivalent to Silicon Valley.
 To the northeast is Shoreditch’s boutique, gallery, and restaurant zone.
 The subneighborhood of Hoxton is located just above Shoreditch, north of the Old Street roundabout.
 To the southeast of the station are the handsome Georgian streets of Spitalfields.
 Bethnal Green is due east, past busy Brick Lane.
 Whitechapel, formerly Jack the Ripper’s patch, is to the south of Spitalfields.
 All of these neighborhoods are within what is traditionally referred to as the "East End," although East London extends farther to the north and east.